goranjviv/rivian-challenge/README.md

 List of flaws, not limited to:
 - I don’t have migrations
 - I don’t have a full API documentation
+- I'd love to document everything better; did it somewhat in a rush
 - not all API endpoints are safe - specifically, CRUD endpoints for Company Admin
 - the app isn’t perfectly designed; would be nicer if there were some loading bars and nicer visualisations
 - what are automated tests?
 Doesn’t seem like my code knows.